Random Utility and Limited Consideration: Environment -- Model

-where $\varphi:[0,1]\times [0,1]\to[0,1]$ is a strictly monotone link function in each entry or coordinate. \end{definition} The probability of not considering any object, conditional on a given choice set, is assumed to be a monotonic function of the cumulative probability of paying attention to at least some alternative in the menu (according to $\eta$), and of the probability of not considering anything (unconditionally).
+where $\varphi:[0,1]\times [0,1]\to[0,1]$ is a strictly monotone in each argument function. \end{definition} The probability of not considering any object, conditional on a given choice set, is assumed to be a monotonic function of the cumulative probability of paying attention to at least some alternative in the menu (according to $\eta$), and of the probability of not considering anything (unconditionally).
+Crucially, the dependence on the correspondence $g$ disappears in a totally monotone attention-index representation, with respect to the general attention-index representation.
+Note, this happens only for the case of not considering anything (i.e., the consideration set is $\emptyset$).

-Henceforth, we impose the total monotonicity restriction on the known link function, and we refer to the attention-index representation and totally monotone attention-index representation interchangeably.

-Totally monotone attention-index rules are such that the random consideration is monotone as in \cite{cattaneo2017random}, namely $m_{A}(\emptyset)\leq m_{B}(\emptyset)$ if $B\subseteq A$, when $\varphi$ is strictly increasing in the first entry.
+Totally monotone attention-index rules are such that the random consideration is monotone as in \citet{cattaneo2017random}, namely $m_{A}(\emptyset)\leq m_{B}(\emptyset)$ if $B\subseteq A$, when $\varphi$ is strictly increasing in the first entry.
 However, in this case, they imply more.
 Since, the mapping $m_{(\cdot)}(\emptyset):\M\to [0,1]$ is a function of the cumulative probability of considering at least one item in any given menu (i.e., a function of $\sum_{C\subseteq A} \eta(C)$), the behavior of the probability of choosing the outside option will be restricted.
-For instance, for the case of $\rcg$ it will satisfy a form of marginal decreasing propensity of choice (\cite{aguiar2017random}).
-Informally, the marginal probability of choosing the outside option when a new set of alternatives is added to a menu is weakly decreasing (e.g., $\Delta_{C}p(o,A)=p(o,A\cup C)-p(o,A)\leq 0$, and $\Delta_{D}(\Delta_{C}p(o,A)\leq0$)).\footnote{Note, however, that this restriction does not mean that the consideration set rule $m$ satisfies the monotonicity property for other menus different from the empty set.} Alternatively, $\varphi$ can be strictly decreasing in the first entry in which case it provides an antithetic behavior to that of the RAM.
-In this sense, this restriction on attention is neither weaker not stronger than the monotonicity restriction in \cite{cattaneo2017random}.
+For instance, for the case of $\rcg$ it will satisfy a form of marginal decreasing propensity of choice \citep{aguiar2017random}.

+We highlight that total monotonicity is testable.
+Observe that the marginal probability of choosing the outside option, when a new set of alternatives is added to a menu, is weakly decreasing (e.g., $\Delta_{C}p(o,A)=p(o,A\cup C)-p(o,A)\leq 0$ and $\Delta_{D}(\Delta_{C}p(o,A)\leq0$)).\footnote{Note, however, that this restriction does not mean that $m$ satisfies the monotonicity property for other menus different from the empty set.} Alternatively, $\varphi$ can be strictly decreasing in the first entry, in which case it provides an antithetic behavior to that of RAM (yet testable).
+In this sense, this restriction on attention is neither weaker nor stronger than the monotonicity restriction in \citet{cattaneo2017random}.